awslabs/duvet/design/witness/decisions.md

       (Decision 3).
 Target: Verus proof in duvet-coverage (a pure graph fixpoint).
 A2  Individuation: each witness is the record of ONE act of
-    checking (one test run, one obligation discharge).
+    checking (one test run, one obligation discharge) — the assumption [Decision 3](#decision-3)'s ByExecution rule
+    relies on.
     - runtime: the user's operational discipline; the artifact does not record how it was produced — IRREDUCIBLE.
       Transferred by worked example (per-test harness example